loadsmart/culture/careers/eng-leadership-faq.md

 Engineering Managers do.
 But Project Leaders should own the parts of what touches their projects.

 ### Who's responsible for the quality of the code delivered by the team?
 Every engineer in the team is responsible.
-But ultimately, the Project Lead and Engineering Managers is accountable.
+But ultimately, the Project Lead and Engineering Managers are accountable.

 ### Do Engineering Managers code?
 It is not expected.
 However, if availability permits, EMs can also work on small CIs, tech debts and non-critical bugs.
 EMs **cannot** be a delivery blocker.
 In general, Engineering Managers' time for coding varies from 0% to 30% of their time.